chrisburr/tornado_m2crypto/README.md

 `tox -r -e m2io_dirac`

 You can talk to it the same way as the normal HTTPS test, and you can give it a proxy
-Note: on the DIRAC side, one must comment out the registration of the VOMS NID in Core/Security/__init__.py